shinmao/SecurityLearning/README.md

 # Web-Security-Learning
 Let's play some magic on web!

+> some of the reference is in version of Chinese

 ## Table of Contents
 Content | Link